artemv00/TZ3/README.md

-# TZ3
+# This is a homework assignment for the course " technology of programming"
-This is a homework assignment for the course " technology of programming"
+## How does it work?